 When a student is dismissed or administratively dropped from the program, the written notice will state whether the student may petition to be readmitted to the program, and how much time must elapse before readmission will be considered.
 There may also be conditions the student will be required to meet before a readmission will be considered.
-If the student applies for readmission to the program, and if the student is readmitted, a determination will be made at that time concerning course and program requirements the student must fulfill or repeat.
+If the student applies for readmission to the program, and if they are readmitted, a determination will be made about course and program requirements the student must fulfill or repeat.
 If the student withdraws, the student can apply for readmission.
-If application for readmission occurs more than two years from the last completed medical assistant course, the student may be required to repeat previously completed courses.
+If application for readmission occurs over two years from the last completed medical assistant course, the student may be required to repeat previously completed courses.
+Learn more here.